 - Use a glass pan!
 This way you can actually SEE when the bottom crust is golden brown!
 It seems obvious, but the simple answer is sometimes the best!

-- If your recipe doesn’t call for you to precook your fruit, toss them in a sugar mixture (like this recipe) and allow the fruit to sit for a bit.
+- Add sugar to the fruit.
+If your recipe doesn’t call for you to precook your fruit, toss them in a sugar mixture (like this recipe) and allow the fruit to sit for a bit.
 The sugars with draw out the liquids naturally and can be discarded when ready to fill your pie crust.

-- Certain fruits, and apples, have a higher liquid content than others.
+- Watch out for extra liquids.
+Certain fruits, and apples, have a higher liquid content than others.
 I love using Granny Smith Apples in my pies because I find they don’t release as much liquid.

-- Place the pie plate on the bottom rack of the oven closest to the heating element!
+- Use the bottom rack.
+Place the pie plate on the bottom rack of the oven closest to the heating element!

 - Bake your pie for AT LEAST as long as the recipe calls for!
-Honestly it’s pretty hard to over-bake an apple pie, as long as you protect the crust.
+Honestly, it’s pretty hard to over-bake an apple pie, as long as you protect the crust.
 You want the filling to be bubbly, and allow the filling to bubble for a while!
-The bubbling is boiling the filling, which is when your fruit liquid evaporate!
+The bubbling is boiling the filling, which is when your fruit liquid evaporates!

 Feel free to make your own pie crust, or use a store bought pie dough for this recipe.
 Whatever you prefer!
 If you use my recipe for my All Butter Crust, note it makes enough dough for 2 crusts.